 TIP: I only recommend that you come here for the kombucha, because this small grocer sells organic goods that are overpriced, and the customer service is almost always snotty and unwelcoming, which is a shame for the North Shore, whereas most of the other establishments welcome everyone with Aloha.

 13. Take a photo next to the colourful angel wings street art.

 Located across the street from Surf N Sea, it is your next stop to rent stand up paddle boards to cruise on the Anahulu River.
 You might even see a turtle!

-I hope this list provides you with some fun, new ways to enjoy Oahu’s North Shore.
+I hope this list of things to do in North Shore Oahu provides you with some fun, new ways to enjoy Oahu’s North Shore.
 Be sure to check them out on your next day off or your next visit to Oahu!
 Did you know, there are also haunted places in Oahu?!